tangledprogramgraphs/.github/profile/README.md

 ## About

-Tangled Program Graphs is an open-source project developed by the Creative Algorithms Lab under Dr. Stephen Kelly, and the capstone group consisting of Cyruss Amante, Calvyn Siong, Mark Cruz, Edward Gao, and Richard Li.
+Tangled Program Graphs is an open-source project developed by the Creative Algorithms Lab under Dr. Stephen Kelly.